|Topic||Machine Learning on AWS|

 Have you ever wondered how Netflix recommends movies to you?
 I’ve always been curious about the machine learning techniques and algorithms used behind the scenes to help me navigate the thousands of movies found on Netflix.

-In this challenge, you’ll level up your machine learning skills by building a Netflix-style recommendation engine using Amazon SageMaker.
+In this challenge, you’ll level up your AWS machine learning course skills by building a Netflix-style recommendation engine using Amazon SageMaker.
 Whether you’re a machine learning first-timer or a machine learning guru, there are aspects of this challenge that will advance your skills to the next level.
 So, let’s go!

 You’ll need to have access to an AWS environment and Amazon SageMaker.
 As a part of the AWS Free Tier, you can get started with Amazon SageMaker for free.
 If you have never used Amazon SageMaker before, you’ll have free access to build and train your model.
 If you’re not familiar with machine learning, check out the first video of Kesha’s Korner to come up to speed.
 I also recommend exploring matplotlib, scikit-learn and the k-means learning algorithm before starting this challenge.